Art Basel

 Childcare (Art Kids)

-Art Basel offers a childcare service where kids ages 4-12 can enjoy art and recreational activities under the supervision of Familycare Basel professionals while their parents visit the show.
-This year’s concept, “Magic Forest”, includes five curated satellite art stations to awake your child’s artistic sensitivity.
-A bouncy castle, a bobby car racetrack, and a discovery and play area will keep your kids energized and dynamic throughout the day.
+Art Basel offers a childcare service where kids ages 4-12 can enjoy art and recreational activities under the supervision of Familea Basel professionals while their parents visit the show.
 Children can enjoy a selection of complimentary healthy snacks, and they provide the option to purchase child-friendly meals onsite.
 Babysitting services on-site are also available for children ages 3 months to 4 years with pre-registration.
-Please contact familea, angebote@familea.ch, 061-260-8248, directly for further information.
+Please contact Familea at angebote@familea.ch or 061-260-8248, directly for further information.
 Childcare options are available in Halle 1.1 of the Messe Basel and open to Art Basel visitors during show hours.

 Tickets

 Tickets for Art Basel are available for purchase in their online ticket shop as well as onsite at the Messeplatz.
-Day tickets for adults are CHF 69, and evening tickets are CHF 40, which are valid from 16:00-19:00.
-Reduced-price tickets for students, seniors, and for residents of Basel-Stadt, Riehen, and Bettingen are CHF 58.
+Day tickets for adults are CHF 70; an "after work" ticket, which is valid on Friday from 16:00-19:00, is available for CHF 45; and a weekend ticket valid on Saturday and Sunday is available for 125.
+Reduced-price tickets for students, seniors, and for residents of Basel-Stadt, Riehen, and Bettingen are CHF 59.
 Kids up to age 12 are free when accompanied by a parent.
-There are also permanent tickets for CHF 250, which are valid for all days, as well as a weekend ticket for CHF 120.
 Combination tickets and premium passes are also available, check out their website to see if there is one that suits your interest.

 Website